lalvarezpoli/DSDM_Thesis/README.md

 ## Repository Overview

-This repository contains the code and data for the thesis project: "Identifying Inflation Metaphors from ECB Communications."
-The goal of this project is to systematically identify and categorize conceptual metaphors related to inflation in ECB board member communications.
+This repository contains the code and data for the thesis project: "Identifying Inflation Metaphors from ECB Communications".
 The whole of the exercise was performed in python, partitioned in different jupyter notebooks and extra functions imported from python files.

 ## Contributors
 *BSE DSDM 2023-2024*